coderitual/place/README.md

 ##### 🎯 *Direct*
 Embraces explicit and co-located code which is easy to delete and move from one place to another.
-The code is direct and specific as it can be.
+The code is direct and specific as it can be. which is optimizing for change.
 No magic!
 ##### 🍆 *No classes*
 Only functional components.
 ##### ❣️ *Hooks*